Why Dating and Marrying a Passive-Aggressive Man Is a Horrible Mistake

 By the time my marriage to my passive aggressive husband came to an end I had no self-esteem...The loneliness I experienced in my marriage was worse than any I had ever felt as a single woman.— Cathy Meyer, certified divorce coach and marriage educator

-A Passive-Aggressive Guy Withholds Communication, Making His Woman Go Crazy
+A Passive-Aggressive Guy Withholds Communication, Making a Woman Go Crazy

 If you're dating a passive-aggressive guy, ladies, don't think you have the power to change him no matter how motivated and in love you are.
 It will only end with you feeling frustrated, confused, and shell-shocked.
 When it's over, you'll be left in shambles, mourning a relationship that you never truly understood.
 A worse fate befalls you if you wind up marrying the man and get stuck in a hellhole of silent hostility and hushed retaliation.

 Communication is the basis for any solid relationship and the passive-aggressive dude just doesn't have the goods even if he's basically a "nice man."
-We women types need a steady flow of talk back and forth and the passive-aggressive dude withholds that, causing us enormous distress and discomfort.
+We women types need a steady flow of talk back and forth and a passive-aggressive guy withholds that, causing us enormous distress and discomfort.
 His refusal to speak can be far more abusive to us in the long haul than a push or shove.
-Remember, ladies, the passive-aggressive dude is far more hurtful in what he doesn't do than what he does do!
+Remember, ladies, the passive-aggressive man is far more hurtful in what he doesn't do than what he does do!